 Working mothers face a unique set of challenges.
 Balancing careers and parenthood can often feel overwhelming.
-If you’re wondering how to cope with at all, you’re not alone.
-Written by women in the same boat, these 17 books for working moms offer wisdom, practical tips, and candid, relatable stories.
+If you’re wondering how to cope with it all, you’re not alone.
+Written by women in the same boat, these 20 books for working moms offer wisdom, practical tips and candid, relatable stories.

 By Amy Eschliman and Leigh Oshirak